Techtonica/curriculum/accessibility/accessibility.md

 ### Independent Practice

+Follow this guide on [How to Do an Accessibility Review](https://developers.google.com/web/fundamentals/accessibility/how-to-review)
-- What are the main user goals/paths in your app?
+- What are the main user goals/paths in your Portfolio Page?
 - Are they accessible?
 - How can you make them accessible?
 - Write down three things you can do to make your app,or site more accessible.